donno/warehouse51/notes/hangul.md

-Hangeul (Korean)
+Hangeul
 ================

-The language is also commonly referred to as Hangul.
-Its how it is named on Wikipedia and in the Unicode standard.
+The Korean alphabet is also commonly referred to as Hangul.
+Its how it is name on Wikipedia and in the Unicode standard.

 Consonants
 ----------